-- Student must meet the admission requirements. - They must complete a class registration form - Attending class as an auditor is permitted on a space-available basis. - Registration for an audited course will appear on the transcript with a grade of AU. - Not all courses may be audited. - A student does not receive academic credit for an audited course.
+- Students must meet the admission requirements. - They must complete a class registration form. - Class auditing is permitted on a space-available basis. - Registration for an audited course will appear on the transcript with a grade of AU. - Not all courses are available for audit. - A student does not receive academic credit for an audited course.